diodiogod/AI-SubContext/README.md

 - choose source language, target language, model, and base URL
 - add secondary subtitle languages as aligned reference tracks to help the model resolve ambiguity
 - process subtitles in batches with live status and progress tracking
-- validate an already translated `.srt` against the source without retranslating the whole file
+- validate an already translated `.srt` against the source without retranslating the whole file to fix or check untranslated segments.

 ### Context Control